The Golden Rule for Meta Ads Campaign Structure

 Because you’re also splitting your ads.
 You are giving Meta fewer options to target your audience per campaign.

-Example of a Meta ads campaign structure
+Example of a Meta ads campaign structure for B2B SaaS

 Our example follows the Golden Rule.
 We have one campaign per campaign objective.